Your Covid-19 Travel Questions, Answered

 To discover more on the Green List, click here.

-If travelling to a country on the Red List you will be required to self-isolate in a Government-appointed hotel upon return to the UK for 11-nights and take a further COVID-19 test on days 2 and 8 of your quaratine.
+- If travelling from a country on the Red List you will be required to self-isolate in a Government-appointed hotel upon return to the UK for 11-nights and take a further COVID-19 test on days 2 and 8 of your quarantine.

 When do I have to quarantine in a Government-appointed hotel?